mangoszero/server/doc/SD3_SQL_guide.md

 There are different ways to get to a patch, I prefer this workflow:

-For the scriptdev2 database (patch files):
+For the scriptdev3 database (patch files):
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Open scriptdev2_script_full.txt +
-scroll to the right place for the needed SQL-statements, to note the entry. +
-(for texts depending on mapId, and to the last counter, for waypoints behind the last inserted waypoint)

 Example for normal world text:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^